Yes, I had twins, twice — back to back, plus a singleton.

 Again, I was terrified.
 The technician left the room without saying a word.
+This was unnerving.
 I was so scared, pregnant, emotional and laying on that table in the room alone, without a clue as to what was going on.

 A few minutes later, the technician came back — with her boss.